Mansfield: Roman to Medieval period

 The Royal Manor of Mansfield was held by the King.
 In 1042, Edward the Confessor possessed a manor in Mansfield.
-During the Norman Conquest in 1066, William the Conqueror made Sherwood Forest a Royal Forest for hunting.
+During the Norman Conquest in 1066, William the Conqueror made Sherwood Forest a royal forest for hunting.

-Mansfield was recorded as being Mammesfeld in the Wapentake of Broxtowe and the land of William the Conqueror in the Domesday Book of 1086.
-William owned two carucates, five sochmans, and thirty-five villains; twenty borders, with nineteen carucates and a half in demesne, a mill, piscary, twenty-four acres of meadow and pasture in Mansfield.
+The town was recorded as being Mammesfeld in the Wapentake of Broxtowe and the land of William the Conqueror in the Domesday Book of 1086.
+William owned "two carucates, five sochmans and thirty-five villains; twenty borders, with nineteen carucates and a half in demesne, a mill, piscary, twenty-four acres of meadow and pasture" in Mansfield.

-In the time of Henry II of England, the king visited what is now known as Kings Mill, staying at the home of Sir John Cockle for a night having been hunting in Sherwood Forest.
-Sir John Cockle was later known as the Miller of Mansfield.
-In 1199 the Manor was owned by King John.
-King John used to visit Mansfield frequently between 1200 and 1216, that he built a residence here.
-Later, Edward I held a Royal Council in the town.
-The Manor, then owned by Henry III, subsequently passed to Henry de Hastings.
-In 1329 Queen Isabella, mother of Edward III, was the Lady of the Manor of Mansfield.
+In the time of Henry II of England, the King visited what is now known as Kings Mill, staying at the home of Sir John Cockle for a night having been hunting in Sherwood Forest; Cockle was later known as the Miller of Mansfield.
+In 1199, the Manor was owned by King John; he used to visit Mansfield frequently between 1200 and 1216, and built a residence here.
+Later, Edward I held a royal council in the town.
+The manor, then owned by Henry III, subsequently passed to Henry de Hastings.
+In 1329, Queen Isabella, mother of Edward III, was the lady of the manor of Mansfield.

 Market-petition documents of 1227 spelt Mansfield Maunnesfeld.
 Richard II signed a warrant in November 1377 to grant tenants the right to hold a four-day fair each year; the spelling had changed to Mannesfeld.
 Mansfield, Skegby and Sutton in Ashfield were the land of the king in 1086 as stated in the Domesday Book.
 There are remains of the 12th-century King John's Palace in Kings Clipstone, between Mansfield and Edwinstowe, and it was an area of retreat for royal families and dignitaries through to the 15th century.
 It was here that William the Lion of Scotland met Richard I of England (Richard the Lionheart) to congratulate him on his return from the crusades.
-It was also where Queen Eleanor the first wife of Edward I was taken ill and moved to Harby.
-King John and Edward I are reputed to have had impromptu parliaments at the Parliament Oak near Market Warsop.
+It was also where Queen Eleanor, the first wife of Edward I, was taken ill and moved to Harby.
+King John and Edward I are reputed to have had impromptu parliaments at the Parliament Oak, near Market Warsop.

-St Peter and St Paul's Church is mentioned in the 1086 Doomsday Book and in 1092 it was passed by William II to Robert Bloet the bishop of Lincoln and Lord Chancellor of England.
+St Peter and St Paul's Church is mentioned in the 1086 Doomsday Book and, in 1092, it was passed by William II to Robert Bloet the bishop of Lincoln and Lord Chancellor of England.

 Access to the town was by road from the city of Nottingham, on the way to Sheffield.
-In the town centre, a commemorative plaque was erected in 1988 together with a nearby tree to mark the point thought once to be the centre of Sherwood Forest.
-The plaque was refurbished in 2005 and moved to a ground-plinth.
+In the town centre, a commemorative plaque was erected in 1988, together with a nearby tree to mark the point thought once to be the centre of Sherwood Forest.
+The plaque was refurbished in 2005 and moved to a ground plinth.